easyling/tech-manual/caches.md

 The cache information for each page can be queried individually by clicking the Cache button on the page’s row.
 This displays a dialog detailing the currently active caches, when they were generated, and allows the project owner to clear each cache separately for each page (useful for hunting down issues when the translated page doesn’t display a change recently made on the original).

+## Multicache

 With the 2015 December rollout of the Multicache feature, the Proxy Application has gained the ability to use different caches in different proxy modes.
-There exists a default cache for both the Target and the Source cache, and the project owner can create up to five named caches for each mode.
+There exists a default cache for both the Target and the Source cache, and the project owner can create up to five named caches for Source and Target modes respectively.
 These caches can be renamed at will, and their contents purged, but *cannot* be deleted.

+Each proxy mode can be assigned a different cache, and requests in that mode will be routed to the cache first.
+If an entity is not found in the Datastore, the request falls through to the source server, and the live content found there will be used.
+During a crawl, the source cache into which data will be written can be selected on the crawl limit dialog.
+The target cache, however, will only build itself on a published project, on the live domain!